kyma-project/kyma/docs/compass/08-01-basic-flow-tutorial.md

 type: Tutorials
 ---

 This tutorial presents the basic flow in which you manually register an external Application's API into Compass and expose it into the Kyma Runtime.
-In the Kyma Runtime, you then create a function that calls the Application's API.
+In the Kyma Runtime, you then create a Function that calls the Application's API.
 While going through this tutorial, you will navigate between two UI views:

 - Compass UI, where you create connections between Applications, Runtimes, and scenarios
-- Kyma Console UI, where you manage resources used in your Application, such as services, functions, and bindings
+- Kyma Console UI, where you manage resources used in your Application, such as services, Functions, and bindings

 ## Prerequisites